Hospital: Doc gave near-death patients excessive pain meds

 Husel's case emerges amid a national debate over physician-assisted death.
 In such cases, physicians prescribe medications in life-ending amounts to terminally ill patients.

 Five states — California, Oregon, Vermont, Washington and Colorado — allow the practice, and 20 have considered but not passed legislation to do so, according to the nonpartisan National Conference of State Legislatures.
+A Montana court also legalized it there, though there's no regulatory framework in place.
 In Ohio, the practice remains illegal.
-A bill that would have allowed terminally ill, mentally competent patients to self-administer a prescription to end their lives failed in the last legislative session.
+A bill that would have allowed terminally ill, mentally competent patients to self-administer a prescription to end their lives failed to gain traction in the last legislative session.

 But Joe Carrese, a faculty member at the Johns Hopkins Berman Institute of Bioethics, said that such laws are carefully crafted.
 He said that if Husel administered lethal quantities of drugs to unwitting patients in order to end their lives, his acts didn't meet the definition of physician-assisted death.